Multi-Messenger Windows on the Universe: detecting precursor emission to compacts' mergers

 Another important point about detectability is the possible orbital modulation of the emission.
 If only one star is magnetized the emission is likely to be produced along the direction of the \Bf\ at the location of the secondary; then, if the magnetic axis is misaligned with the orbital spin, this direction is modulated on the orbital period.

-If both stars are magnetized, the effective size of ``fractioning \mss\ is the orbital separation, $D\sim r$.
-In this case, the power of $R_{NS}/r$ in (\ref{L1}) is $(R_{NS}/r)^5$ instead of $7$ \citep{2019MNRAS.483.2766L,2022MNRAS.515.2710M}.
+If both stars are magnetized, the effective size of ``frictioning" \mss\ is the orbital separation, $D\sim r$.
+In this case, the power of $R_{NS}/r$ in (\ref{L1}) is $(R_{NS}/r)^5$ instead of power $7$ \citep{2019MNRAS.483.2766L,2022MNRAS.515.2710M}.
 So, larger ramp-up power, approximately the same peak power.

 For the double-magnetized case, the structure of the common \ms\ of the non-rotating \NSs\ is complicated, with gaps, but no $E>B$ regions, Fig. \ref{Eparao}.
 There is strong orbital variations for the case of misaligned magnetic moments.